AlexArms/AlexArms/README.md

 ### Hey There 👋

 I recently decided to pursue software engineering as a career path.
 I started with a couple bootcamp's basic prep courses, and some miscellaneous Youtube videos.
-I ended up going through one of the bootcampsm, and have now been in the field since January f 2022.
+I ended up going through one of the bootcamps, and have now been in the field since January of 2022.

+I greatly enjoy working with React and think it can be very fun.

 The primary technologies and languages I am comfortable with are...
 - Gitlab / Github / Git